HADMARINE/quick-nodejs-backend/README.md

 # Typescript-Node-Express-Mongodb-backend
 ### Description
-Backend boilerplate codes for developing backend by typescript<br/><br/>
+Backend boilerplate codes for developing backend by typescript

 ### Purpose and Orientation of this Template
 I was always annoyed when I create every Node.js project because of the configurations.
 At first, I copy and pasted my projects to save time, but it was not a good solution because of the variety of configurations of each project, it returned a lot of errors every time.
 While I was thinking about it, I decided to make a boilerplate of the Node.js project.